 The PCC Library is on the main Pueblo campus and the Fremont campus has a small branch library.
-All college locations have Course Reserve collections providing on-campus access to select textbooks.
-All currently enrolled students have 24/7 online access to the library's plentiful academic databases and eBooks simply by entering their S number at the prompt.
-Virtual reference assistance is also available from the library's webpage by selecting the Book a Librarian option.
-Additional research help can be located in the PCC Library Classroom on D2L.
+All currently enrolled students have 24/7 online access to the library's robust academic databases via the library homepage.
+Simply log into My Courses, find the PCC Library web page or the URL at: www.pueblocc.edu/library under Campus Resources, and click on Search Everything or A to Z Databases.
+Research assistance is also available by selecting the Ask a Librarian or Book a Librarian web page options and finding an appointment time in Navigate.
+Additional research help can be located in the PCC Library Classroom in My Courses.
 On-campus library services will vary by location and this information can be obtained by calling the PCC Library at 719.549.3305, or emailing libraryservices@pueblocc.edu.